chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/disallowing-privileged-containers-with-policy-controller.md

 terminalImage: policy-controller-base:latest
 ---

-This guide demonstrates how to use the [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) to prevent running containers with extra capabilities.
-You will create a `ClusterImagePolicy` that uses the [CUE](https://cuelang.org/) language to examine a pod spec, and only allow admission into a cluster if the pod is running with one or many [Linux capabilities](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container) from defined set of safe capabilities flags.
+This guide demonstrates how to use the [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) to prevent running containers with elevated privileges.
+You will create a `ClusterImagePolicy` that uses the [CUE](https://cuelang.org/) language to examine a pod spec, and only allow admission into a cluster if the pod is running without the `privileged: true` setting.

 ## Prerequisites